choripan-systems/Documentation/noBLE/Firmware-Install-On-Windows.md

 # 4. Install the esptool

-In this step we are going to install the Python package **esptool** that contains, among other things, the tool we will use to install the firmware.
+In this step we are going to install the Python package **esptool** that contains, among other things, the tool we will use to install the noBLE firmware onto the ESP32 device.

 In the PowerShell terminal, simply type the command:

 ```
 python -m pip install esptool